-1 arising out of, any such existing or new contractual relationship or 2 restrictive covenant unless the professional employer organization has 3 specifically agreed otherwise in writing; 4 (c) Diminish, abolish, or remove rights of covered employees to a client or 5 obligations of such client to a covered employee existing prior to the 6 effective date of the professional employer agreement; 7 (d) Create any new or additional enforceable right of a covered employee 8 against a professional employer organization that is not specifically 9 provided by the professional employer agreement or Sections 1 to 11 of this 10 Act; or 11 (e) Affect, modify, or amend any state, local, or federal licensing, registration, 12 or certification requirement applicable to any client or covered employee.
-A 13 covered employee who must be licensed, registered, or certified according to 14 statute or regulation is deemed solely an employee of the client for purposes 15 of any such license, registration, or certification requirement.
-A 16 professional employer organization shall not be deemed to engage in any 17 occupation, trade, profession, or other activity that is subject to licensing, 18 registration, or certification requirements, or is otherwise regulated by a 19 governmental entity, solely by entering into and maintaining a co- 20 employment relationship with a covered employee who is subject to such 21 requirements or regulations.
-A client shall have the sole right of direction 22 and control of the professional or licensed activities of a covered employee 23 and of the client's business.
-Such covered employees and clients shall 24 remain subject to regulation by the regulatory agency responsible for 25 licensing, registration, or certification of such covered employees or clients.
+1 of, any existing or new contractual relationship or restrictive covenant 2 between the covered employee and client unless the professional employer 3 organization has specifically agreed otherwise in writing; 4 (c) Diminish, abolish, or remove rights of covered employees to a client or 5 obligations of the client to a covered employee existing prior to the effective 6 date of the professional employer agreement; 7 (d) Create any new or additional enforceable right of a covered employee 8 against a professional employer organization that is not specifically 9 provided by the professional employer agreement or Sections 1 to 11 of this 10 Act; or 11 (e) Affect, modify, or amend any state, local, or federal licensing, registration, 12 or certification requirement applicable to any client or covered employee.
+A 13 covered employee who must be licensed, registered, or certified according to 14 statute or administrative regulation is deemed solely an employee of the 15 client for purposes of any such license, registration, or certification 16 requirement.
+A professional employer organization shall not be deemed to 17 engage in any occupation, trade, profession, or other activity that is subject 18 to licensing, registration, or certification requirements, or is otherwise 19 regulated by a governmental entity, solely by entering into and maintaining 20 a co-employment relationship with a covered employee who is subject to 21 those requirements or regulations.
+A client shall have the sole right of 22 direction and control of the professional or licensed activities of a covered 23 employee and of the client's business.
+The covered employees and clients 24 shall remain subject to regulation by the regulatory agency responsible for 25 licensing, registration, or certification of the covered employees or clients.
 26 (2) For purposes of determining tax credits or other economic incentives provided by 27 the Commonwealth based on employment, covered employees shall be deemed